- March 2014 (1)

 For really where they contradict is in the thinking of evidence and faith and how it applies to daily worldviews.
 That you can live in a world where faith and religion don’t contradict, but you have to separate the domain … Continue reading

 After doing my post series on the Anatomy of a Perfect God, I wanted to finish it off with one final question: Does the concept of God even make sense?
 Is the idea of a Perfect God illogical?
 The Philosophy … Continue reading

 I am free from the mental oppression and mental bondage of Christianity.
 “I am free to think the things I think, free to appreciate the world around me for what it is, free to live my life now and not … Continue reading

 “The deepest sin against the human mind is to believe things without evidence.” -Thomas H. Huxley ******** “What can be asserted without evidence can also be dismissed without evidence.” -Christopher Hitchens ******** “It is wrong always, everywhere, and for anyone, … Continue reading

-I know this topic is overlapping with Intelligent Design and creationism, but I’ll try to focus primarily on the topic at hand.
-A Perfect Creator????
-And the attributes and character of a perfect creator?
-Question #1.
-Why would a Perfect … Continue reading
+This Post is Part of Series of Post called Dissecting the Anatomy of God.
+Quick View: Table of Contents, I know this topic is overlapping with Intelligent Design and creationism, but I’ll try to focus primarily on the topic at hand.
+A … Continue reading

-This is more of the philosophical question of the existence of God and could a perfect God actually exist?
-To many the conceived mindset or the idea of a perfect God presents us with a philosophical quandary in the ontological and … Continue reading
+This Post is Part of Series of Post called Dissecting the Anatomy of God.
+Quick View: Table of Contents, This is more of the philosophical question of the existence of God and could a perfect God actually exist?
+To many … Continue reading

 How could an infinite God take on limitations?
 Could God still be infinite if he is limited?
 Well before we tackle this question, let’s define the topic as according to some traditional apologetics.
 “The infinite nature of God simply means … Continue reading